 Body Trust is a homecoming — a process of getting “below the neck” and returning to the innate wisdom of your own embodied experience — your body’s messages, cues, desires, hungers, and rhythms, knowing that access to this wisdom will vary for everyone over time depending on how much resourcing is available.
 Much of what we are taught about living in a body is about doing things to and on the body instead of for and with the body.
 When the very wise ways we’ve adapted and coped for our own survival run counter to the mainstream idea about what a good person or good body should be or do, we are presented with an impossible choice: become buried in shame and self-blame or choose an identity that limits our ability to know and express who you truly are.
 Instead of continuing to move through the world like a floating head, Body Trust challenges the status quo by reconnecting you to your own knowing, your deepest truths, and your inner wisdom, so you can begin to feel more at home in your body, navigating the world and making decisions from a more connected place.

 Body Trust is liberatory.
 Our bodies cannot breathe when they are overtaken by cultural demands for assimilation.
 Our stories and bodies are too complex, too varied and too underexpressed to fit into a simple narrative about disordered eating, or body size, or skin color, or gender.
-Our bodies, claimed as they are now, are an act of resistance.
+Claiming our bodies is an act of resistance.
 Resistance does not always resolve oppression but it does bring us closer to humanity and connection.
 Body Trust is a move towards truth and freedom and a way to enforce boundaries around the prescribed stories and values that do not allow you to heal and know your own truth, and live more fully in the body you have today.